-A year later Joel co-founded Launch Pad LLC, a marketing company that backs and runs several consumer products companies such as FullBar, Brainetics, Tortle, 2 Red Hens, and Gallo en Fuego.
-Joel also owns the Moda Man store on Larimer Square in Denver.
-Joel sits on the boards of two non-profits, First Descents and the Hoffman Institute.
+A year later Joel co-founded Launch Pad LLC, a marketing company that backs and supports several consumer products companies such as Tortle, Base Education, Zaidy’s Deli & Bakery, and several other ventures.
+In addition to the Jake Jabs Center’s Advisory Council, Joel sits on the boards of First Descents and the Hoffman Institute.
 Joel has two grown kids, a 4.5-year-old, and they all love the outdoors.
 Joel has tremendous passion for personal and spiritual growth.
 Joel is married to Tiffany Appel.

 Dr. Elizabeth Cooperman is a professor in the Business School at the University of Colorado Denver and currently serves as the Professional MBA Program Director.
 Dr. Cooperman teaches Financial Institutions Management, Entrepreneurial Finance, Financial Institutions and Markets, and Short-term Financial Management.
 Her research and teaching interests are in financial institution management, corporate finance, and entrepreneurial finance.